Skip to content

 In this use case, an OCI OBDS system is deployed using Oracle DB Operator OBDS controller along with KMS Vault configuration

-NOTE It is assumed that before this step, you have followed the prerequisite steps to create the configmap and the secrets required during the deployment.
+NOTE We assume that before this procedure, you have followed the prerequisite steps to create the configmap and the secrets required during the deployment.

 Pre-requisites for KMS Vaults related to OBDS System

-There is also other set of pre-requisites for KMS Vaults related to dynamic group and policies.
-Please follow instructions for same.
+You also must have completed the prerequisites for KMS Vaults related to dynamic group and policies.

-2. Create policy in your compartment for this dynamic group to access to key/vaults by database.
+2. Create a policy in your compartment for this dynamic group to grant it access to key/vaults by database.

 Allow dynamic-group <> to manage secret-family in compartment <>